After testing several different ways to freeze sweet corn, I'm sharing the BEST way in terms of texture, flavor and ease of prep!

 B. Cut, Boil, Freeze

 A serrated knife was used to cut the corn off the cob.
-10 cups of corn went into a large pot with 2 cups water, 1 tablespoon salt and 1 tablespoon sugar.
+10 cups of corn went into a large pot with 2 cups water, 1 tbsp salt and 1 tbsp sugar.
 The mixture was heated at medium-high heat and boiled for 5 minutes.
 The corn was poured into large shallow pans to cool the mixture.
 Once the corn was cool, it was scooped into freezer bags and frozen.

 Why test this method?
 This was also a popular response.
 It uses fewer large containers (no ice bath needed) and time in the kitchen seemed to be shorter than in method A.